Nudes, prudes and swingers. Hedonism II adapts to the pandemic era

 This list is subject to review and change.
 Currently, arrivals from Arizona, Florida, New York and Texas are required to submit test results.

-At Jamaica's three international airports in Montego Bay, Ocho Rios and Kingston, health screenings, risk assessments and temperature checks on arrival determine whether visitors require a Covid-19 test onsite or can proceed directly to their hotel for the duration of their stay.
+At Jamaica's three international airports in Montego Bay, Ocho Rios and Kingston, health screenings, risk assessments and temperature checks on arrival determine whether visitors require a Covid-19 test onsite or can proceed directly to their hotel.

 The "prude" pool at Hedonism II, where bathing suits are optional